chfriess/vesselNav/README.md

           ]
     }

+The length of each vessel is assumed to be the last centerline position of the list of "centerline_position"-"reference_signal" dicts.
-The method add_vessel_from_json takes a path to the .json file as well as a unique integer vessel index as argument.
+The method add_vessel_from_json takes a path to the JSON file as well as a unique integer vessel index as argument.
 The connections between the vessels in the Map3D are set by the add_mapping method.
 This method takes a list of two integers [n,m] as argument.
 The mapping [n,m] indicates that the end of vessel with index n is connected to the beginning of the vessel with index m.
-Complete maps can be stored and reloaded as .json files of the format:
+Complete maps can be stored and reloaded as JSON files of the format:

     {